cs-ed/ed-tech-plan-megfontaine/README.md

   game or puzzle, on their personal device.
 These warm-ups will typically be followed by small group or whole class debriefs to capture important themes or highlight interesting student ideas.
-* Most days, an opportunity will be provided for students to ask questions about previously assigned homework exercises.
-If there are problems students find particularly challenging, the instructor will share solutions and discuss common errors or misconceptions.
-  During this time the instructor will use the digital displays to screen-share while providing a walkthrough of solutions and fielding student questions.
 * Lessons: Code.org, CodeHS, and teacher-created presentations/demos
   The main portion of each lesson may take one of several formats: <ins>direct instruction</ins>, <ins>small group activities</ins>, <ins>independent practice</ins>, and <ins>long-form projects</ins>.